 If your PC wheezes when you open the Start menu, you are exactly who this list is for.
-These are the real free 10 Free Survival Games for Low End PCs, old or straight up fossil PCs, not fake “low spec” picks that secretly want a modern GPU.
+These are real free survival games for low-end PCs, old laptops, and straight up fossil rigs, not fake “low spec” picks that secretly want a modern GPU.

 If you want a bigger hub of free games that are friendly to weak hardware, bookmark the main Free Games Hub for Older PCs.
 For a wider mix of genres beyond survival, you can also dive into the Best Free Games for Low-End PCs pillar.

-Here we focus on free survival games for low end pc’s where you can actually fight, craft and suffer without your fan sounding like a jet engine.
+Here we focus on free survival games for low end PCs where you can actually fight, craft and suffer without your fan sounding like a jet engine.
+You will also see a mix of lightweight survival games, browser survival games, and a few “bigger” free picks that still behave on older hardware if you keep settings sane.

 Before you install or launch anything, give your fossil a fighting chance:

-• Cap your FPS so your poor CPU or iGPU is not trying to render 300 frames in the menu.
+- Cap your FPS so your poor CPU or iGPU is not trying to render 300 frames in the menu.
+If you have not set a cap before, start here: Capping Your FPS.

 The 10 Free Survival Games You Can Actually Run